-Figure \ref{fig:FIG1-device} displays device micrographs, schematics of the experimental setting and heat flow schematics.
-In Figs. \ref{fig:FIG1-device}a) and b), respectively, we show a false-colored scanning electron micrograph of the refrigerator with a simplified experimental electronic circuit schematics (see supplementary section S1 for more details) and false-colored cross-section transmission electron micrographs of the tunnel junction.
-The device has a 20~nm thick Al film on oxidized Si substrate common to four junctions connected to it.
-Two larger junctions (2.8~$\mu $m$^2$ each, referred as cooler later in the text) on the left and the right of the refrigerator are used for cooling; the smaller junction on the top (0.49~$\mu $m$^2$) is used as a thermometer and the symmetric junction on the bottom provides an independent probe for the electric potential of the Al electrode.
-The refrigerator was fabricated on a 150~mm \textit{p}-type Si wafer with 200~nm thick thermal SiO$_2$, using a variant of side-wall spacer passivated structure (SWAPS) fabrication process, which was originally developed for Nb--Nb Josephson junctions~\cite{Gronberg2017Side-wallProcess}, and has been used, e.g., for the scalable fabrication of Josephson parametric amplifiers~\cite{PerelshteinBroadbandMetamaterial} and qubits~\cite{Anferov2024ImprovedQubits}.
-A trilayer with Al~(20 nm)--AlOx-~Nb (60 nm) was deposited \textit{in-situ} with direct current (DC) sputtering and patterned with ultraviolet stepper lithography and reactive ion etching.
-A side-wall spacer passivation layer of SiO$_2$ was deposited by plasma-enhanced chemical vapor deposition (PECVD) and plasma etched to form the SWAPS ~\cite{Gronberg2017Side-wallProcess} to prevent direct galvanic contacts from the bottom Al electrode on the trilayer to the wiring layer of Nb (100 nm) - Al (30 nm) deposited on top.
-SWAPS spacer and device cross-section are displayed in the panels of Fig. \ref{fig:FIG1-device}c).
+The refrigerator was fabricated on a 150-mm \textit{p}-type Si wafer with 200-nm-thick thermally grown SiO$_2$, using a variant of side-wall spacer passivated structure (SWAPS) fabrication process, which was originally developed for Nb-Nb Josephson junctions~\cite{Gronberg2017Side-wallProcess}, and has been used, e.g., for the scalable fabrication of Josephson parametric amplifiers~\cite{PerelshteinBroadbandMetamaterial} and qubits~\cite{Anferov2024ImprovedQubits}.
+A trilayer with Al~(20~nm)-AlO$_x$-Nb~(60~nm) was deposited \textit{in-situ} with dc sputtering and patterned with ultraviolet stepper lithography and reactive ion etching.
+A side-wall spacer passivation layer of SiO$_2$ was deposited by plasma-enhanced chemical vapor deposition (PECVD) and plasma etched to form the SWAPS ~\cite{Gronberg2017Side-wallProcess} to prevent direct galvanic contacts from the bottom Al electrode on the trilayer to the wiring layer of Nb (100 nm)-Al (30 nm) deposited on top.
+SWAPS spacer and device cross section are displayed in the panels of Fig. \ref{fig:FIG1-device}c).
 Prior to depositing the wiring layer, argon milling was performed to ensure a galvanic contact between the trilayer top Nb and the Nb wiring layer.
-The 30~nm thick Al top-layer was preventively designed to act as a quasiparticle trap to enhance the cooler performance \cite{Agulo2004EffectiveTraps, Nguyen2013TrappingCooler}.
-An important figure of merit in the quality of superconducting tunnel junction processes is the normalized sub-gap leakage, typically parametrized through the phenomenological Dynes parameter \cite{Dynes1978DirectSuperconductor}.
-A set of simple cross-wire tunnel junctions was fabricated with a dedicated diagnostic stack (see supplementary section~S2).
-Based on measurements of their differential conductance, the typical superconducting energy gap in Nb was found to be $\approx~1.44$~meV in the operative range of interest, with relative sub-gap leakage lower than 10$^{-3}$, ideally suited to electron cooling applications.
+The 30-nm-thick Al top-layer was preventively designed to act as a quasiparticle trap to enhance the cooler performance \cite{Agulo2004EffectiveTraps, Nguyen2013TrappingCooler}.